silveste/learning-stuff/html-and-css3/hc.md

 # HTML5 and CSS3: Develop with Tomorrow's Standards Today, Brian P. Hogan

+(On branch learning-css switch to master to see all contents)

 ## Requirements

 > Basic knowledge of HTML, CSS Javascript and jQuery